andrewrgarcia/fin-python/README.md

-# quant-python
-## Quantitative finance with python
+# Quantitative finance with python
 #### Andrew Garcia, 2019

 Published code _**backtest_simple.py**_ is an **ADAPTED** script from the codes from _**Python for Finance (Yves Hilpisch, 2014)**_ which show simple technical analysis algorithms for stocks.
 Now integrated with cryptocurrencies-importing capabilities from Binance (_**binancereader.py**_)